Dax89/WebPirate/README.md

 - Support for Custom Search Engines
 - Login data can be saved so the Browser can compile the fields for you
 - Delete Personal Data (Navigation History, Cache, Login Data, Cookies) on exit.
-- Favorites can be Imported and Exporter, Folder support available too.
+- Favorites can be Imported and Exported, Folder support available too.
 - Integrated YouTube Player and Grabber
 - Session Management
 - Simple AdBlocking system